yaruopooner/msvc/doc/manual.en.md

 Please return it manually.
 For example standard libraries stdio.h, vectors and other SDK include.

 `semantic-decoration-include-visit: Point is not on an include tag`
-If the above message is displayed, ="C-c , ,"=, let semantic reparse the corresponding buffer.
+If the above message is displayed, "C-c , ,", let semantic reparse the corresponding buffer.

 -   operation
     -   Jump to include file